bean-mhm/realbloom/README.md

    git clone https://github.com/bean-mhm/realbloom.git
    ```

-2. Open the solution `RealBloomCPP.sln` in Visual Studio.
+2. Open the solution `RealBloom.sln` in Visual Studio.

-3. `RealBloomCPP` is the main project, while `RealBloomGPUConv` is a GPU helper program that gets used by the main program.
+3. `RealBloom` is the main project, while `RealBloomGpuHelper` is a GPU helper program that gets used by the main program.

 4. Build the solution and run `RealBloom.exe`.
 Feel free to explore and play with the code!